Sale’s Quran and it’s influence on the Western perception of Prophet of Islam (PBUH):

 The interesting maps, genealogy of Prophet and diagrams gives a better understanding of Quran and history of Islam.
 George Sale agrees that the book was originally published for Christian missionaries.
 In today’s context many sentences about Prophet and Islam are deemed offensive.

-Two centuries ago this translation played a significant role for both; the Christian missionaries and non-practicing population of Europe and America.
+Two centuries ago this translation played a significant role for both; the Christian missionaries and the non-practicing population of Europe and America.
 The translation gave an opportunity to English readers to read the most discussed book of that time.
 I am not sure if this translation had inspired anyone to follow the Prophet of Islam (pbuh).

 http://localhost/codeenddesign/the-book-the-sayings-of-muhammad-and-tolstoy/

-Books and ideas have always played a significant role throughout ages.
+Books and ideas have always played a significant role throughout the ages.
 Irrespective of motives and intentions they were written or translated, they would influence the society and course of history.
-What Sale’s Quran has done in 18th century was one of the greatest service to Islam for Europeans.
+What Sale’s Quran has done in the 18th century was one of the greatest services to Islam for Europeans.
 The main intention of producing the book by George Sale was totally opposite though.
-Most of us have myopic, very concentric view of seeing events.
+Most of us have a myopic, very concentric view of seeing events.
 In reality, it leaves marks not only at that particular point in time but later.
 Islamophobia was prevalent in the past as it is common today.
-Muslims react to a minor provocation very quickly, which leads into the spirals of further Islamophobia.
+Muslims react to a minor provocation very quickly, which leads to the spirals of further Islamophobia.
 People who react to the provocations are as shortsighted as the provocateur.
 In the end ‘Truth prevails’, in some cases it takes centuries.

-(The photographs provided here are the images of the original Sale’s Koran from the collection of Author of this article)
+(The photographs provided here are the images of the original Sale’s Koran from the collection of the Author of this article)

 Share this Post on :